Negin-Ghamsarian/WetCat/README.md

 ---

-## Code and Usage

-We provide comprehensive code resources in this repository:

-- **Annotation Processing**: Scripts to convert annotations from Supervisely and COCO formats to training masks
-- **Training Splits**: Four-fold cross-validation splits with patient-wise separation
-- **Baseline Implementations**: Reference implementations for phase recognition and semantic segmentation models
-- **Evaluation Metrics**: Code for computing skill assessment metrics (roundness, centration, stability, etc.)
-- **Usage Instructions**: Detailed documentation for dataset usage and model training

-Please refer to the repository documentation for detailed usage instructions.

----

 ## Acknowledgments

 This work was funded by **HaagStreit AG**.
 We would like to thank Finia Kowal, Alessia Bruzzo, and Ylenia Di Maro for their invaluable contributions to the meticulous annotation of the dataset.